technologiestiftung/branchenpuls/README.md

 npm install
 ```

-Because the map uses a basemap from maptiler (https://www.maptiler.com/), you will need to provide connection details in your environment.
+Because the map uses a basemap from maptiler (https://www.maptiler.com/) and data via [Supabase](https://www.supabase.com/), you will need to provide connection details in your environment.
 In this repository you can find a file `.env.example`.
 Duplicate this file and name it `.env`.

-In `.env` you must enter the connection details to the Maptiler style file as suggested in `.env.example`.
+In `.env` you must enter the connection details suggested in `.env.example`.
 If you do not know how to obtain the necessary details, please ask a repository maintainer for access.
 You can also use other basemaps by providing your own style file.

 You are now ready to start a local development server on http://localhost:3000 via:

 ```bash
 npm run dev
 ```

+## Data

+You can find the raw data on the [IHK Gewerbedaten Github repo](https://github.com/IHKBerlin/IHKBerlin_Gewerbedaten/tree/master)

+## Backend

+The data displayed is hosted on [Supabase](https://www.supabase.com/) - a service that allows you to host a PostgreSQL database and query it via an API.
+More information on how to import the raw data into a PostgreSQL database can be found in this (repository)[https://github.com/technologiestiftung/ihk-db].

 ## Workflow